josedvq/covfee/README.md

 - **Timeline HITs** are a sequence of tasks, which must be completed in order by study subjects.
 Timeline HITs would normally be used for perception studies, where a subject must complete a series of tasks to complete participation.
 - **Annotation HITs** are a set of tasks in no particular order, and are meant to be used mainly for annotation of continuous variables.
 It is especially meant for use online with Mechanical Turk and similar platforms.
 An annotation HIT is used to annotate a single media file (all its tasks will refer to the same audio/video file).
 Predefined tasks can be set to be completed by annotators.
 Annotators can also be allowed to create and name their own tasks.
 These HITs will be rendered in an annotation interface where users can control the available continuous variables.

 A JSON file is the easiest way to specify your HITs.
 You can find examples of such JSON files in the [samples folder](../samples).
-A basic timeline HIT one looks like this:
+A basic timeline HIT looks like this:

 ```
 {
     "name": "Example project",
     "email": "example@example.com",
-    "timelines": [
+    "hits": [
         {
             "type": "timeline",
             "tasks": [